Top 5 brain-supporting foods for kids

 Eggs

 Eggs are a super nutritious option known for being a great source of iron, protein, and fats.
 But did you know they also contain a lesser-known nutrient called choline?
-Choline helps create the neurotransmitter acetylcholine, which is important for memory and learning.
+Choline helps create the neurotransmitter acetylcholine, which potentially supports memory and learning.

 Berries